Czech president meets Zelensky in Kyiv to show support amid worsening energy crisis

 Czech President Petr Pavel arrived in Kyiv on Jan.
 16 for talks with his counterpart, Volodymyr Zelensky, as Ukraine grapples with an energy crisis caused by Russian attacks.

-Pavel and Zelensky will discuss ways "to advance our strategic partnership, defense cooperation, and peace efforts," said Foreign Minister Andrii Sybiha, who welcomed Pavel upon his arrival.
+Pavel and Zelensky would discuss ways "to advance our strategic partnership, defense cooperation, and peace efforts," said Foreign Minister Andrii Sybiha, who welcomed Pavel upon his arrival in the morning.

 The news follows days of sustained Russian drone and missile attacks against the energy grid in Kyiv and elsewhere in Ukraine, leaving citizens without heat and electricity amid freezing temperatures.